Having a piece of custom jewelry handmade and reinvented to fit exactly what you’re looking for can seem unattainable.

 OR you can shop directly through our InBloom Jewelry website.

-And if you’re local and want to see the pieces in person, come in and shop at the studio at:
+And if you’re local and want to see the pieces in person, come in and shop at the studio, now located in Downtown Frederick:

 I would like to personally thank Stacey for creating a piece of jewelry for me that has truly captured my love for my parents!